How to Receive Life from God’s Word

 “This indicates that the Scripture, the word of God, is the breathing out of God.
 God’s speaking is God’s breathing out.
 Hence, His word is Spirit (John 6:63), or breath.
 Thus, the Scripture is the embodiment of God as the Spirit.
 The Spirit is therefore the very essence, the substance, of the Scripture, just as phosphorus is the essential substance in matches.
 We must strike the Spirit of the Scripture with our spirit to catch the divine fire.”

-A match head is made with phosphorus.
-The heat of friction ignites this highly reactive chemical when the match is struck against a rough surface.
-Let’s say we strike the match against a soft sweater, grass, or a plastic bottle; nothing happens because they’re not the right kind of surface.
-But when we strike the match against a gritty stone, it immediately ignites into flame.
+The head of a match is made with phosphorus.
+Heat generated by friction ignites this highly reactive chemical when a match is struck against a rough surface.
+If we strike a match against a sweater, grass, or a plastic bottle, nothing happens, because none of these are the right kind of surface.
+But when we strike a match against a gritty stone, it immediately ignites into flame.

-So to start a fire, we need two things: the match itself and the right surface to strike it on.
+So to start a fire, we need two things: the match itself, and the right kind of surface to strike it on.

-The illustration of the match and the right surface shows us how to catch the divine fire hidden in God’s Word.
-To do this we also need two things: the Bible (the match) outside of us and our human spirit (the right surface) inside of us.
+The illustration of a match striking the right surface helps us see how to catch the divine fire hidden in God’s Word.
+To do this, we also need two things: the Bible (the match), which is outside of us, and our human spirit (the right surface), which is inside us.

-If we come to the Word of God exercising only our mind with our good understanding, there will be no ignition, no fire.
+If we come to the Word of God and only exercise our mind to understand it, there will be no ignition, no fire.
 We’ll miss the Spirit in the Word.
-The Scriptures have to strike against the right surface for ignition to occur.
-Our human spirit, not our analytical mind or our changeable emotions, is the right surface.
+The Scriptures have to be struck against the right surface for ignition to occur.
+The right surface is not our analytical mind or our changeable emotions; it’s our human spirit.

-But just how do we use our spirit to contact the Spirit in the Word?
+But how exactly do we use our spirit to contact the Spirit in the Word?

 Physically speaking, the best way to exercise our feet is to walk.
 Spiritually speaking, the best way to exercise our spirit is to pray.
 As we read the Bible with prayer, we use our spirit.
-When we use our spirit by praying, we “strike,” or contact, the Spirit in the written Word of God.
+When we use our spirit by praying, we contact the Spirit in the written Word of God.